compops/pmh-tutorial/r/README.md

 # R code for PMH tutorial

-This R code implements the Kalman filter (KF), particle filter (PF) and particle Metropolis-Hastings (PMH) algorithm for two different dynamical models: a linear Gaussian state-space (LGSS) model and a stochastic volatilty (SV) model.
+This R code implements the Kalman filter (KF), particle filter (PF) and particle Metropolis-Hastings (PMH) algorithm for two different dynamical models: a linear Gaussian state-space (LGSS) model and a stochastic volatility (SV) model.
 Note that the Kalman filter can only be employed for the first of these two models.
 The details of the code is described in the tutorial paper available at: http://arxiv.org/pdf/1511.01707

 Requirements
 --------------